Mat1eub/MultithreadedApplicationsEvaluation/projet_a_rendre/README.md

 ### Folders

-* `headers` folder, contains the fonctions' signatures and their documentation (make sure to enable IntelliSense to get function documentation on hover)
 * `results` folder which contains graphs for the evaluation of performance
-* `scripts` folder will contains the python scripts to make graphs and calculation of the evaluation
 * `src` folder is where we put all our code, every task is separated in a single file with the name of the problem and the main file centralizes all the functions and is responsible for launching the threads for each problem.

 ### Makefile